*This post has been updated with the new FreeStyle program. (Updates are in red font)

 -Dunkin Donuts Egg White Veggie Wake Up Wrap (5 WW SP)

--Dunkin Donuts Ham Egg and Cheese Wake Up Wrap (5 WW SP)
+-Dunkin Donuts Ham Egg and Cheese Wake Up Wrap (

 -Taco Bell A.M.
 Grilled Taco with Egg and Cheese (5 WW SP)

--Panera Bread Power Breakfast Egg White Bowl with Roasted Turkey (3 WW SP)
+-Panera Bread Power Breakfast Egg White Bowl with Roasted Turkey (3 WW SP)-Panera Bread Ham, Egg, and Cheese Breakfast Power Sandwich (8 WW SP)

-Do you want a printable version of this list?
-Click in the picture below for a condensed PDF of this list.
+Do you want a printable version of this updated list?
+Click in the picture below for a condensed PDF of this list that includes WW FreeStyle Smart Points.

 One final quick tip that will make breakfast a breeze!
 You can use an microwave egg cooker that will allow you to microwave your egg in just a few minutes.
 Pampered Chef has a microwave egg cooker that you can purchase here for $19.50.